alsception/snake/README.md

-Simple implementation of a popular snake game in c language for linux terminal Eat food and grow snake until death by eating the snake's body
+Simple implementation of a popular snake game in c language for linux terminal

+Eat food and grow snake until death by eating the snake's body.

 -----------------------------------------------------------------